Peer Tutoring Program

 support of the charge of the Academic Skills Center at Dartmouth

-Students who are approved for an individual tutor are also strongly encouraged to join a tutoring group.
+Students who are approved for an individual tutor are also strongly encouraged to join a tutoring group if one is available for their course.

 Tutoring sessions may entail: